National Universitary Concentration: Beginning

 During the military dictatorship of General Juan Carlos Onganía, police arrested three young men affiliated to the terrorist group Tacuara Nationalist Movement in Mar del Plata in 1963.
 The three arrested were 18-year-old Federico Delgado, 22-year-old Carlos Gómez, and 25-year-old Ernesto Piantoni.
 The policed seized materials that could be used to make firecrackers to disrupt the scheduled speech of Bishop Jerónimo Podestá the next day.
 Bishop Podestá had strong ties to Peronism and liberation theology (a synthesis of Christian theology and far-left, especially Marxist, politics) and was at odds with dictator Onganía at that time.

-Tacuara was an umbrella group of various Peronist resistance movements, from far-right to far-left, against the governments that had been in power after the overthrow of Juan Perón in 1955.
+Tacuara was an umbrella group of various Peronist resistance movements, from third position to far-left, against the governments that had been in power after the overthrow of Juan Perón in 1955.
 In 1963, the group was on the verge of collapse because of unsettled ideological differences among members.
 The three young men arrested, Delgado, Gomez, and Piantoni, and some other Tacuara members were dissatisfied with the leftist tendencies exhibited by some Tacuara factions and found ideological belonging in Carlos Alberto Disandro [es], a National University of La Plata professor who espoused Fascism, antisemitism, and a version of Christianity against the Second Vatican Council.

 The Tacuara dissidents founded a new terrorist group around Disandro in the Alberti Theater in Mar del Plata and named it National Universitary Concentration (Spanish: Concentración Nacional Universitaria).
 The main leaders were Delgado, Piantoni, and law students Raúl Viglizzo and Oscar Héctor Corres.
 Corres was also part of the police force and served as a link between Disandro and Patricio Fernández Rivero, head of the CNU in La Plata.
 The organization had ties to union leaders including José Ignacio Rucci and Lorenzo Miguel.
 On November 20, 1971, the anniversary of the Battle of Vuelta de Obligado, CNU held a demonstration in Mar del Plata, where they burned desks, dropped Molotov cocktails, and smashed shop windows.